nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-{Describe the target user profile}

 ### Value proposition

+This product helps NUS students who are struggling to keep track of their classes, expenses and networking centrally.
+It is a standalone product that works solely on data provided by the user.
+It also allows for parsing `.ics` files downloaded from NUSMods.

 It solves the basic needs of a student such as managing academic schedule, expenses and contacts faster than a typical mouse driven or GUI driven apps.

 ## User Stories